vmt/udis86/docs/manual/libudis86.rst

     operand of the instruction.
 If the instruction does not have such an operand, the function returns :code:`NULL`.

-.. c:member:: enum ud_mnemonic_code ud_t.mnemonic
+.. c:function:: enum ud_mnemonic_code ud_insn_mnemonic(const ud_t *u)

+    .. versionadded:: 1.7.2

-    The instruction mnemonic in the form of an enumerated constant (:code:`enum ud_mnemonic_code`).
+    Returns the instruction mnemonic in the form of an enumerated constant (:code:`enum ud_mnemonic_code`).
 As a convention all mnemonic constants are composed by prefixing standard instruction mnemonics with :code:`UD_I`.
     For example, the enumerations for :code:`mov`, :code:`xor` and :code:`jmp`